5 Valentine’s Tactics to Show Your Retail Customers You Love Them

 1. Send branded Valentine’s on social media.

-This is easiest thing you can do.
+This is the easiest thing you can do.
 Practical experiences show that simple flower themes do the best.
 Don’t forget to include your company’s logo and website address.
 If people share your love via social media, more potential customers will become aware of your brand.
 It works, but there are better ways to impress your customers.

 2. Do something real.

 If you send your retail customers a real gift that would be extremely nice.
-And not only nice, in digital age, it’s outstanding.
+And not only nice, in the digital age, it’s outstanding.
 Can your retail business afford it?
 And, by the way, do you have their addresses?
-A good CRM software can help you keep track on your customers.
+A good CRM software can help you keep track of your customers.

 Although sending cards, or even flowers or chocolates is super nice, you have an alternative.
 Why don’t you just ask your customers to come over on 14 February?
 You don’t have to organize a party.
 Just give them a gift they can pick up in-store.
 They will probably buy something else, too.

 But what if the customer cannot make it on 14 February?
 Should the gift opportunity be gone forever?
 Not at all.
-You’re a retailer, and actually prefer to see a steady customer flow.
+You’re a retailer, and actually, prefer to see a steady customer flow.
 So keep the gift opportunity open for at least to the end of the month.

 So how to be able to offer a gift that looks fancy enough to impress?
 The key is in how long have you got to prepare for Valentine’s Day.
 If you have time for purchasing, you could pick a couple of items for each customer group, and bulk order these well in advance from your suppliers.